department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/product/features/demographics.md

 ---

 Display from Profile or MPI??
-Need to determine the differences and where to pull from. read only for now.
+Need to determine the differences and where to pull from.
+- read only for now.
-Name, DOB, Gender
+- Name, DOB, Gender
-contact (phone)
+- vcontact (phone)
-address
+- address

 ## Out of scope